 We’ve all heard that somebody or the other is super Agile, right?
 But do many of us stop to consider what that means?
 Are we familiar enough with the principles of Agile thinking to know when an approach is or isn’t Agile?

-It’s highly on-trend to for development shops to boast about proficiency in Agile methodologies but, according to Mark Shead and the Agile Manifesto, many development teams are tragically missing the mark.
-In fact, Agile isn’t a methodology at all.
+It’s highly on-trend for development shops to boast about proficiency in Agile methodologies but, according to Mark Shead and the Agile Manifesto, many development teams are tragically missing the mark.
+In fact, Shead insists, Agile isn’t a methodology at all.
 Instead, it’s a set of values and principles that frame decision making.

 Watch this video by Mark Shead to understand what Agile really is, and how you can use it most effectively.